 Support for Episerver CMS 11.

 Episerver Content Delivery API is a new headless API for collecting and updating content.
 With this REST-based API you can create your own integrations, and pull content from the CMS content repository, bypassing the presentation layer, and publish it to any application.
-See the Episerver Content Delivery API documentation.
+See the Episerver Content Delivery API developer guide.